johnnymatthews/blog/180301-installing-lineageos-on-a-nexus-5x.md

 ---
-title: Installing LineageOS on Nexus 5X from OSX
+title: Installing LineageOS on Nexus 5X from macOS
+description: Bored of the standard Android OS on your Nexus 5X?
+You might be interested in installing LineageOS, a free and open-source operating system for various devices based on the Android mobile platform.
+I created this post partly as a guide, and partly as a reminder for when I need to do this again in three months.
 date: 2018-03-01
 ---

-## Step 1: Prerequisite Downloads
+## Prerequisite downloads

 1. Download [TWRP](https://dl.twrp.me/bullhead/) to your Downloads folder.
 2. Download LineageOS package  to your Downloads folder.
 3. Download Google Apps (arm64 version) to your Downloads folder.

-## Step 2: Unlock the Bootloader
+## Unlock the bootloader

 1. Enable USB debugging on phone.
 1. Toggle OEM Unlock on phone.